 Environment variables

-There are some core environment variables needed by a Carmen system to run.
+There are some core environment variables needed by a Jeppesen system to run.
 There are also some environment variables specially defined for CMS for SAS.
 The following environment variables are the most important once used in CMS for SAS: